Simulation Theory

 • Psalm 73:20: “They are like a dream when one awakes; when you arise, Lord, you will despise them as fantasies.”

-• there are more, but most where removed via the gnostic editing
+• there are more, but most where removed and confined in the gnostic texts

 3. Islam – Qurran: